 In case you would like to keep your browsing private or delete cookies stored on your computer, you can set your preferences in the Settings/Options feature on the browser you are using in your local computing device.
-To illustrate the process we offer two example below with Internet Explorer and Mozilla Firefox.
+To illustrate the process we offer some example below:

 - Click on Tools at the top of the screen

 - Select Internet Options